thumbnail image

 See HOME page for date of forthcoming meeting.

 Any member of the public may join the meeting.
-During lockdown, meetings are held virtually via Zoom.
-Contact the Clerk if you would like to attend.

 Click here to view latest meeting Agenda